miniOrangeInC/AspNetSaml/ASP.NET/SSO/SAML/Readme.md

 # SAML SSO Demo Applications for .NET Framework & .NET Core

-Welcome to the SAML SSO Demo Applications! 🚀 This repository contains two demo applications:
+Welcome to the SAML SSO Demo Applications! 🚀 This repository contains three demo applications:

 - 🌐 **A .NET Framework-based application**
 - 🌐 **A .NET Core-based application**
+- 🌐 **A Decoupled Architecure - Angular Frontend + .NET Core backend application**

 These prototype will demonstrate how to integrate SAML SSO using the **miniOrange NuGet package** into your .NET applications.